MicrosoftDocs/memdocs/memdocs/intune/remote-actions/device-rename.md

 If a device isn't listed here, it's not supported.

+> [!NOTE]
-This feature doesn't currently support renaming hybrid Azure AD Windows devices.
+> This feature doesn't currently support renaming hybrid Azure AD Windows devices.

 ## Rename a device